The Little White Donkey

 The Little White Donkey (Le petit âne blanc) is a piece for piano by the French composer Jacques Ibert.

-It is the second piece from his suite of 10 pieces called Histoires, written in 1922, and is in the key of F-sharp major.
+It is the second piece from his suite of 10 pieces called Histoires, written in 1922, and is in the key of F♯ major.

 It was later orchestrated.
 It is frequently taught to children learning to play the piano, and is known for its staccato texture.